apapenheim/apapenheim.github.io/_trc/2020identity.md

 ![Brown 2020 Web]({{ site.baseurl }}/images/2020identity/web/SB-web.png)

 There are some competent people backing up <a href="https://dignityofwork.com/" target="_blank">this web presence</a>.
 There is a lot to like, even if I am not entirely sold on the textured, powder blue background.
-The animations are slick and the colours match the logo.
+The animations are slick, and the colours match the logo.
 While I feel the headings, particularly in the event calendar, would benefit from an upsize to distinguish them from the body text, the light weight chosen for the body does cut down on that confusion.
 Brown also has a custom text highlight colour set on his website, a touch I really enjoy. <a href="https://digital.scotch.io/" target="_blank">Scotch Digital</a> does great work.

 ![Brown 2020 Palette]({{ site.baseurl }}/images/2020identity/colour/SB-colour.png)